-FELV/FIV TESTING
+FeLV/FIV Testing

-Who: All new cats or kittens entering a household should be tested.
+Who?
+All new cats or kittens entering a household should be tested.
 This is particularly important if you have other cats at home that could potentially be at risk of being exposed.
-New "house mates" should be kept separate from each other until the FeLV/FIV status of each cat is known.
+New cats should be kept separate from other cats in a home until the FeLV/FIV status of the cats is known.

-- Any kitten or cat with unexplained or chronic disease - Any cat with significant dental disease or gingivitis
+Any cat with chronic, unexplained disease and any cat with significant dental disease should be tested too.

-What: A screening test (ELISA) for FeLV/FIV can be performed on a small blood sample from your cat.
-Results are generally available within 48hrs.
+What?
+A screening test (ELISA) for FeLV/FIV can be performed on a small blood sample from your cat.
+Results are generally available within 48 hours.

-When: Ideally, testing should be done as soon as possible after acquiring the new kitten or cat.
-Samples may be obtained during a routine office appointment such as a "Health Check" or vaccinations or we may ask you to leave your pet with us for a short while.
+When?
+Ideally, testing should be done as soon as possible after acquiring the new kitten or cat.
+Samples may be obtained during a routine office appointment such as a "Health Check" or vaccination appointment.
+In some cases, we may ask you to leave your cat with us for a short while during the day if we need more time to obtain the sample.

-Why: FeLV/FIV are devastating diseases for cats.
+Why?
+FeLV/FIV are devastating diseases for cats.
 While there is no cure, early diagnosis can help us keep affected cats as healthy as possible for as long as possible.
 More important however, is that early diagnosis can help prevent the spread of the virus to other cats.